 Conductive: Conductive hearing loss occurs because of a mechanical problem in the outer or middle ear.
-Sound does not carry, or conduct, efficiently through the outer ear canal to the eardrum and the tiny bones (called ossicles) of the middle ear.
+Sound does not carry or conduct efficiently from the outer ear canal to the eardrum and through the tiny bones (called ossicles) of the middle ear.

-Sensorineural: Sensorineural hearing loss originates in the vestibulocochlear nerve, the inner ear, or central processing centers of the brain.
+Sensorineural: Sensorineural hearing loss originates in the vestibulocochlear nerve, the inner ear, or the central processing centers of the brain.
 Sensorineural hearing loss can be mild, moderate, or severe, including total deafness.

-Follow the documentation: To correctly report a code from category H90 (Conductive and sensorineural hearing loss), the documentation must designate the hearing loss as conductive, sensorineural, or mixed and whether the hearing loss is in the right ear, left ear, or is bilateral.
+Follow the documentation: To correctly report a code from category H90 (Conductive and sensorineural hearing loss), the documentation must designate the hearing loss as conductive, sensorineural, or mixed and whether the hearing loss is in the right ear, left ear, or exists bilaterally.

 Don't overlook: You can report unilateral hearing loss with unrestricted hearing in the opposite ear with a code from H90.4 (Sensorineural hearing loss, unilateral with unrestricted hearing on the contralateral side).
-Keep an eye on the Excludes1 nodes for all of category H90 and for H90.5 (Unspecified sensorineural hearing loss).
+Keep an eye on the Excludes1 notes for all of category H90 and for H90.5 (Unspecified sensorineural hearing loss).